|

 drum . . .
 Jeff Barry's role in 20th century music cannot be overstated, and his influence in our everyday lives is indisputable.

-DISCLAIMER: While a fair amount of the content presented here was
+While a fair amount of the content presented here was compiled expressly for this site, we have also included essays

-magazines and/or on web sites), as well as some material that had been written in contemplation of publication.
-Although all
+on Jeff Barry that have been previously published (in magazines and/or on web sites), as well as some material that had previously

-material has been exhaustively researched and to the best of our knowledge is factually accurate, the opinions expressed therein
+best of our knowledge is factually accurate, the opinions expressed therein do not necessarily reflect those of Jeff Barry

-do not necessarily reflect those of Jeff Barry or Jeff Barry International.
-All the content on this site is presented for
+or Jeff Barry International.
+All the content on this site is presented for information and entertainment purposes only.

 Check out the Jeff Barry Blog